bahim22/work/Docs2/AplusDoc.md

 - Windows naming is designed for LANs and when installed you give the PC a Windows name
 - all Windows systems will be members of a domain or workgroup
-- `homegroups` are more secure and automated organization (still a type of workgroup)
+- `home-groups` are more secure and automated organization (still a type of workgroup)
   - `workgroup` is basic type of networking organization used as an organizational tool w/ no security or central admin
   - `domain` is an organizational group (type used today is Active Directory domain) that provides central admin and has ability to disperse security and network info to other PC's at one time